namtvit07/pushpop/README.md

 ## Overview

-Pushpop is a simple but powerful Ruby app that sends notifications about events captured with the [Keen IO](https://keen.io) Analytics API.
+Pushpop is a simple but powerful Ruby gem that lets you share data between services at regular intervals.
+This can be used to do things like regular data collection as well as triggering alerts based on patterns in data.

+Pushpop includes support for sending notifications and reports based on events captured with [Keen IO](https://keen.io).
+See plugins for more services on the [Pushpop organization](https://github.com/pushpop-project) home page.

 #### Ways to use Pushpop